ShubhamBhut/ElderScrolls-Universe_name_generator/README.md

 Contributions to the project are welcome!
 If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/ShubhamBhut/ElderScrolls-Universe_name_generator).

+Also feel free to check [TODO.md](https://github.com/ShubhamBhut/ElderScrolls-Universe_name_generator/blob/master/TODO.md) to add some ideas or get some ideas to work upon.

 ### File tree of `eso_names` the pip package:

 ```